SwapnilShahGit/SIP/Back-End/README.md

 ![cover](https://proctorexam.com/2015/wp-content/uploads/2016/01/back-end.jpg)

 # Back-End Team
-This folder contains the code from the Back-End team.
-Our current goal is to implement the parser with use of either Java or Python.
+This folder contains our code.
+Our current goal is to implement the parser with use of either Java and/or Python.
 This parser will be the back-bone of the entire project as it will need to work with a high level of accuracy for better user experience.
-Future goals will include:
+Future goals include:
 1. Set up a server that will accept requests from the front-end and potential mobile applications
 2. Google Calendar API Integration
 3. Establish a database to store user information and manage the existing syllabus